What features to look for in network visibility software?

 Why Network Visibility Matter?

-Visibility tools and solutions for networks provide more than just security monitoring; they help improve compliance with regulations, improve network performance and provide many other benefits.
+Visibility tools and network visibility solutions provide more than just security monitoring; they help improve compliance with regulations, improve network performance and provide many other benefits.

 The first area of focus is Security.
 Visibility into all the activities on the network allows the security team to quickly detect potential threats, track lateral movement through compromised systems, and take action before the attacker has had sufficient time to establish long-term access.